Castelo Nuovo Naples

 The trade-off is logistics.
 Getting between towns takes planning, distances can be deceptive, and high-season crowds are real.
 Expect stairs, hills, and occasional luggage logistics — this isn’t a roll-your-case-and-go destination.

 The reward comes when you slow down.
 Early mornings, long lunches, swims or boat trips, and unhurried evenings are where the coast shines.
-It’s less about ticking off sights and more about settling into a rhythm.
+It’s less about ticking off sights and more about relaxed days.

 What a Typical Day Looks Like: Naples vs Amalfi Coast